-At this quarter of the survey, the rate of total unemployment or percentage young population aged 15-29 years or those who just entered in the labor force.
+Table K reveals that the rate of unemployment was rather high among the young population aged 15-29 years or those who just entered in the labor force.
 Of these the population aged 15-24 years (include males and females) had very high rates of unemployment, especially the population age 20-24 years had the highest rates (3.0 per cent).
-This reflects an widespread increasingly problem of unemployment among the young population with middle and high level of educational attainment since the young with secondary level, higher level or equivalent educational levels begin to enter the labor market at around this age-group.
+This reflects widespread increasingly problem of unemployment among the young population with middle and high level of educational attainment since the young with secondary level, higher level or equivalent educational levels begin to enter the labor market at around this age-group.